Attachment Inhibitors and Post-attachment Inhibitors

-Post-attachment inhibitors are a class of drugs used to suppress HIV in the body.
-When post-attachment inhibitors are used in combination with other HIV-fighting drugs, the treatment regimen is referred to as antiretroviral therapy (ART).1
+Attachment inhibitors and post-attachment inhibitors are 2 classes of drugs used to suppress HIV in the body.
+When they are used in combination with other HIV-fighting drugs, the treatment regimen is referred to as antiretroviral therapy (ART).1

-HIV needs to enter human host cells called CD4 cells, or T cells, to replicate.
-To enter into these cells, HIV needs to bind to the host cell surface and then fuse itself with the host cell to get inside.
-Post-attachment inhibitors block the binding step in the process, preventing HIV from attaching and getting into its target cell to replicate.2
+HIV needs to enter human host cells called CD4 cells, or T cells (which are a type of immune cell that HIV targets), to replicate.
+To enter into these cells, HIV needs to bind to the host cell surface and then fuse itself with the host cell to get inside.1

 HIV life cycle